We often hear our dogs whine, but it’s not always clear why they’re doing it.

 There are only so many ways our furry friends can communicate with us, so we need to pay attention when they do.
 You see, dogs are proud beings, and they don’t like to admit when they’re suffering.
 But we, as their pet parents, need to make sure we’re listening to them and taking care of them.

 When dogs are in pain, like us, they cry.
 Admittedly, this is easier to pinpoint if your dog doesn’t usually whine, which is another reason training could come in handy.
-Because if your dog is always whining, how will you know when it’s serious?
+Because if your dog is always whining, how will you know when they're being serious?

 Taking your dog to the vet is the first step to take if you think your dog’s whining is caused by pain.
-Let them do a checkup, and you can decide what to do from there.
+Let them do a checkup, and you can make an informed decision together what to do from there.

 Petlab Co.’s Total Calm Chews are designed and formulated to help dogs who suffer from anxiety, stress, or aggressive behavior.
 Using natural and ethically sourced ingredients, they’ll reduce the feelings of stress and anxiety, so that your pup can feel more at ease in scary situations.